 The graphics in the following video on How sign language innovators are bringing music to the deaf are a good example of how the distinction between the visual representation of waveforms and EQ has been blurred.

 Waveforms represented as a series of vertical lines are not only found on the web.
 Bespokenart.com is a service that prints waveform representations of (spoken) sound uploaded by customers to their website.
 Some of the results remind me of certain of the graphic works created by Christina Kubisch.
 They also come close to this fine letter in which the words have been replaced with waveforms.

 It’s worth noting that Wavesurfer can display DAW style waveforms (that can be zoomed in and out of), as can the BBC’s peaks.js.
 The popular web representations, with a different use case, have simply taken another direction. ↩

 When silent a central horizontal line of dots remains visible – which helps keep an awareness that the device is waiting for you to record. ↩

-If you have any comments, questions, or suggestions you can find me on Twitter @RudigerMeyer, send me an email, or send a response via the webmention form below.
+If you have any thoughts or comments you can reply via Mastodon, send me an email, or send a response via the webmention form below.

 I recently revisited one of the first patches I started …